exoscale/ex/README.md

 clauses.

-If you specify a `catch` clause with a keyword as first argument things get interesting. **We assume you always put a `:type` key in the ex-infos you generate**, and will match its value to the value of the key in the `catch` clause.
+If you specify a `catch` clause with a keyword as first argument things get interesting. **We assume you always put an `:exoscale.ex/type` or `:type` key in the ex-infos you generate**, and will match its value to the value of the key in the `catch` clause.

 ### The basics